mitchskiba/XMLEx/README.md

 I have heard some smart people say they shy away from using regex to enforce anything that could be considered business logic.
 In the dense form above, there isn't room to explain why anything is the way it is.
 Even an inline regex comment or two wouldn't save it.

-This is a real shame given how useful regex can be for enforcing constraints.
+This is a real shame given how useful regex can be for enforcing some constraints.

 # How